HellperKK/Stoicos/README.md

 With no argument given the file Test.txt will be oppened by default.

 ##Example
-You can look at Example.txt for som code example.
-Also Database.txt gives a tiny database example.
+You can look at Examples for som code example.

 ##Doc
 There is a full documentation in french (Doc_FR.pdf).
 Engish traslation will be done soon.